Smallness of fundamental groups for arithmetic schemes: Smallness of fundamental groups

 Since the scheme $X$ is Noetherian, we have finite number of irreducible components $X_1,\ldots ,X_n$ of $X$.
 The natural morphisms $X_i \to X$ induce a morphism $\sqcup_i X_i \to X$ which is an effective descent morphism.
 By using the descent theory (\cite{SGA1}, Exp.~IX, Th.~5.1), the group $\fgX$ is a quotient of the group generated by $\fg(X_i)$ for all $i$ and finitely many generators.
-Thus, we may reduce to the case $X$ is irreducible by Lemma~\ref{lem:small*small}.
+Thus, we may reduce to the case $X$ is irreducible by \refprop{prop:small} and Lemma~\ref{lem:small*small}.
 Since we have an isomorphism $\fgX \simeq \fg(X_{\red})$ for the reduced closed subscheme $X_{\red}$ of $X$ (\opcit, Exp.~IX, Prop.~1.7), we may assume that $X$ is integral.
 Let $X' \to X$ be the normalization morphism of $X$.
-Since $X$ is an excellent scheme, it is a finite morphism.
-By the descent theory (\opcit, Exp.~IX, Th.~5.1) again, we know that the group $\fgX$ is a quotient of the group generated by $\fg(X')$ and finitely many generators.
-By Lemma~\ref{lem:small*small}, we may assume that $X$ is a connected normal scheme.
+Since $X$ is an excellent scheme, it is a finite morphism (\cite{EGAIV}, 7.8.3 (iii), 7.8.6 (i), (ii) or \cite{Liu}, 8.2.3).
+By the descent theory (\cite{SGA1}, Exp.~IX, Th.~5.1) again, we know that the group $\fgX$ is a quotient of the group generated by $\fg(X')$ and finitely many generators.
+By \refprop{prop:small} and Lemma~\ref{lem:small*small}, we may assume that $X$ is normal.
 Let $F$ be the algebraic closure of $\bQ$ in the function field of $X$.
-Thus, the geometric generic fiber $X_{\ol{F}}$ is connected.
-Since $X$ is dominant over $\OF$, it is flat over $\OF$.
-For any open subscheme $U$ of $X$, there exists a surjective homomorphism $\fg(U) \ra \fgX$.
+Then the geometric generic fiber $X_{\ol{F}}$ is connected.
+Since $X$ is dominant over $\OF$, it is flat over $\OF$ (\cite{Liu}, Chap.\ 4, Prop.\ 3.9).
+For any open subscheme $U$ of $X$, the induced homomorphism $\fg(U) \ra \fgX$ is surjective.
 Therefore, shrinking $X$ if necessary, we may assume that $X$ is smooth over $\Spec (\OF)$.

 Let $S$ be the image of $X$ by the structure morphism $X\to \Spec(\OF)$.
-Since $X$ is flat over $\OF$, the set $S$ is open in $\Spec(\OF)$.
-Note that the complement of $S$ is the finite set since $\OF$ is a Dedekind domain.
-By \reflem{homotopy exact sequence}, we have the following exact sequence:
+Since $X$ is flat over $\OF$, the set $S$ is open in $\Spec(\OF)$ (\cite{EGAIV}, 2.4.6).
+Note that the complement of $S$ is a finite set since $\OF$ is a Dedekind domain.
+By \refprop{homotopy exact sequence}, we have the following exact sequence:

-The fundamental group $\fg(S)$ is small by the Hermite-Minkowski theorem and $\fg(X_{\ol{F}})$ is topologically finitely generated (\cite{SGA7-I}, Exp. \RII, Th.\ $2.3.1$).
+The fundamental group $\fg(S)$ is small by the Hermite-Minkowski theorem and $\fg(X_{\ol{F}})$ is topologically finitely generated (\cite{SGA7-I}, Exp.\ \RII, Th.\ $2.3.1$).
 Hence $\fgX$ is small by \reflem{extension-closed}. \end{proof}

 \begin{remark} The same argument works for a connected scheme $X$ of finite type over a local field $k$ with characteristic $0$.
 Since the group $\fg(\Spec(k))$ is known to be topologically finitely generated, so is $\fg(X)$. \end{remark}